jabrena/liverobots/README.md

     2013/09/10: Stable ANT file to build, package and deploy in EV3 brick 2013/09/10: EV3 arrived home

-## Brity project ##
+## Brity robot ##

-Brity is a project designed to develop EV3 robot using a FSM to model the behaviours.
+Brity is a Home EV3 robot designed interact with Humans and Cats.
-To test the concept, I will develop simple robots with few behaviours to evolve the solution.
+The behaviours will be modelled with a SCXML FSM.

+## Getting started with SCXML FSM in LeJOS for EV3 ##

 ### BumperCar ###